-a.
-The 1996-99 period
+3.1 The 1996-1999 Period

-A first look at the data
+A First Look at the Data

-Table 1 presents Israel's bond issues abroad.
-The government of Israel first issued 'Yankee' bonds in late 1995.
-Previous bond issues were either non-tradable, so that prices and 'spreads' are unavailable, or backed by US loan guarantees and therefore almost risk free, so that the 'spreads' are not meaningful estimates of sovereign risk.7 In subsequent bond issues the amount of capital raised never exceeded half a billion dollars in any individual flotation.
+Table 1 presents Israel's bond issues in the US.
+The government of Israel first issued "Yankee" bonds in late 1995.
+Previous bond issues were either non-tradable, so that prices and "spreads" are unavailable, or backed by US loan guarantees and therefore almost risk free, so that the "spreads" are not meaningful estimates of sovereign risk.
+Subsequent bond issues followed, although the amount of capital that was raised never exceeded, in any individual flotation, half a billion dollars.
 Although the amounts are not particularly large, the observed cost of capital can be viewed as a suitable benchmark for the much larger amounts of private borrowing.
-In fact, the cost of government debt is allegedly a lower bound for the cost of debt raised by the corporate sector.
-Thus, fluctuations of the magnitude observed in the data can, if permanent, have a substantial cost on the cost of foreign capital of both the government and the private sector (see below).8
+In fact, the cost of government debt is allegedly a lower bound for the cost of debt that is raised by the corporate sector.
+Thus, fluctuations of the magnitude observed in the data can, if permanent, have a substantial cost on the cost of foreign capital of both the government and the private sector (see below).